 Licensed Mental Health Counselor, Child Mental Health Specialist

-**Liz is in our Federal Way office on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays**
+**Liz is available for telehealth sessions on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays**

 Elizabeth (to us she is Liz!) is a fabulously no-nonsense, direct therapist who is loved by her child and adult clients alike.
 Working with Liz means diving right into finding new skills and strategies to help you through the places you are feeling stuck in your life, relationships, or with your kids.
 Using a strengths-based approach, Liz will meet you where you are, help assess what’s working for you, what’s not, and how to use your strengths to more effectively manage the places that are harder for you.

 While Liz does do individual work with her child and teen clients, she also believes firmly in the importance of family/parental involvement in the counseling process.
 The more she can help everyone in your child’s life get on the same page, the better the potential outcomes that can be expected.
 If this means additionally working with your child/teen’s school, Liz is always open to providing wrap-around support to get your kids the support they need.
 The more everyone is on the same page utilizing the same strategies across different environments, the better!

 Some of the “theoretical approaches” Liz uses include CBT (Cognitive Behavioral Therapy), ACT (Acceptance and Commitment Therapy), and Solution-Focused Therapy.
 She believes that the goal of the work in sessions is to be able to generalize to situations outside of sessions.
 This means that she will be giving you things to work on, focus on, and practice during the time between your appointments.

 Some of the things Liz frequently hears from her clients (and their parents):

 “Help, my kid is failing in school/getting sent home for behavioral issues”